-Thomas Opferman is a member of Dentons' Trusts, Estates and Wealth Preservation practice and served as its chair from 1989 – 2006.
+Thomas Opferman is a member of Dentons' Trusts, Estates and Wealth Preservation practice and currently serves as chair of the national practice group.
 He has extensive experience in estate and tax planning for wealthy individuals and family businesses.
 He also has represented numerous not-for-profit organizations with respect to charitable and deferred giving programs and has counseled individual clients regarding the tax and nontax implications of charitable giving.
 Thomas has worked extensively with individual and corporate fiduciaries in the settlement of decedents' estates and in the distribution of testamentary and inter vivos trusts.

 In the area of estate planning, he has assisted clients in planning for the generation-skipping transfer tax, including establishing lifetime and testamentary trusts and exercising powers of appointment over exempt trusts.
 He has counseled US citizens and trusts with respect to alternatives for foreign investments and the attendant US income, gift, estate and generation-skipping transfer tax consequences.
 He has also assisted clients in creating grantor-retained annuity trusts and qualified personal residence trusts.
 He has worked with clients establishing and operating family partnerships and limited liability companies.
 He has counseled senior executives of leading corporations regarding alternatives for exercise and transfer of stock options.
 He has also assisted families in establishing and operating family offices.
 He has represented substantial individuals and families in negotiating and preparing premarital agreements.
 He has also assisted clients in establishing irrevocable life insurance trusts and advised them about second-to-die life insurance.